WJSoftware/wj-config/README.md

 ### 3. Build Your Configuration Object

 Create a module of yours called `config.js` or whatever pleases you.
-Obtain the environment name, load the 2 JSON files and initialize the library.
+Obtain the environment name, load the 2 JSON files and build the configuration object.
 This is in general.

 There are two styles available:  The *classic* style leaves to you, the programmer, the responsibility of figuring out a way to select the correct per-environment data source.
 The *conditional* style leaves the decision to the